IECMH Resources

 Alliance for the Advancement of Infant Mental Health

-The Alliance for the Advancement of Infant Mental Health supports over 33 member affiliated Associations for Infant Mental Health (AIMH), including licensing of the endorsement process and competencies.
+AIMH supports over 33 member Affiliated Associations for Infant Mental Health (AAIMs), including licensing of the endorsement process and competencies.
 State AAIMs provide a range of professional development, supports and advocacy related to the promotion of IECMH policies and funding mechanisms.

 The California Association for Infant Mental Health (CalAIMH) is an independent AIMH.